You know, in case you were wondering…

 Is How the Light Gets In a sequel to The Impossibility of Us?
 Is The Impossibility of Us a sequel to Kissing Max Holden?

 No and no. All of my books thus far are stand-alone novels.
-Cookies and kisses factor heavily into all three stories, though.
+Cookies and kisses factor heavily into all my stories, though.

 Why do you write for young adults?